Leadership in Environmental Project Management & Consulting

 • Preparing and revising/updating environmental permit applications, negotiating the terms of environmental permits with regulatory agencies, and implementing compliance requirements

-• Developing, implementing, and managing an environmental health and safety auditing program and an environmental performance assessment system
+• Developing, implementing, and managing an environmental performance assessment system

 • Developing and implementing corrective measures to address any areas of noncompliance